Menu

 Vultee BT-13B Valiant

-The BT-13 aircraft were basic trainers used by the United States (US) Army Air Forces during World War II.
+Second Phase Trainer The US Army Air Forces used the BT-13 aircraft as basic trainers during World War II.
 As… Read More »

 Boeing-Stearman PT-17 Kaydet

-In 1933, Lloyd Stearman designed the forerunner of the Kaydet PT-17, a variation of the PT-13 model, for the civilian… Read More »
+First Phase Trainer In 1933, Lloyd Stearman designed the forerunner of the Kaydet PT-17, a variation of the PT-13 model,… Read More »

 Other Icon